 Although this may seem like a relatively isolated scenario, there's a lurking environmental issue that could create an inland exodus all over again: rising sea levels.

-According to NASA, which monitors sea levels via satellite, sea levels have risen 2.6 inches (6.6 centimeters) since 1993 and continue to rise about one-eighth of an inch (0.3 centimeter) each year, a rate only expected to increase.
+According to NASA, which monitors sea levels via satellite, sea levels have risen 3.7 inches (9.5 centimeters) since 1993 and continue to rise about one-tenth of an inch (0.4 millimeters) each year, a rate only expected to increase.
 What's more, a whopping 40 percent of the U.S. population lives in coastal areas, where rising sea levels lead to increased flooding, shoreline erosion and additional hazards when storms hit.
 Overall, flooding in U.S. coastal communities has increased 300 to 900 percent in the last 50 years.
 Many of the world's largest cities — Osaka, Japan, Guangzhou, China and Mumbai, India, for instance — are also at risk because of their near-coastal locations.

-"We typically think about sea level rise as a coastal issue, but if people are forced to move because their houses become inundated, the migration could affect many landlocked communities as well," says Mathew Hauer, the study's lead author, in a press release announcing the study's publication.
+"We typically think about sea level rise as a coastal issue, but if people are forced to move because their houses become inundated, the migration could affect many landlocked communities as well," says Mathew Hauer, the study's lead author, in a press release.

 Hauer adds that the connections between environmental changes and migration are complex, and can include both short-term and permanent relocation.
 To create the population models, the researchers estimated the number of people at risk from rising sea levels, then simulated their potential inland destinations throughout the remainder of the 21st century.
 The study is, in effect, a colossal heads-up for municipalities that may receive tens of thousands of rising seawater refugees.